SiliconLabs/wiseconnect/examples/snippets/wlan/enterprise_client/readme.md

 ## Purpose/Scope

-This application demonstrates how to configure SiWx91x in enterprise client mode, connect SiWx91x to an enterprise secured Access point using any of the EAP-TLS, EAP-TTLS, EAP-FAST, and PEAP methods.
+This application demonstrates how to configure SiWx91x in enterprise client mode, connect SiWx91x to an enterprise secured access point using any of the EAP-TLS, EAP-TTLS, EAP-FAST, and PEAP methods.

 ##  Prerequisites/Set up Requirements